-Applications for funding in 2024 are now open and will close on Monday 13 May.
+Applications for funding in 2024 have now closed.
+The next round will open for applications in March 2025.
 Outcomes will be announced during Social Sciences Week (9-15 September 2024).

 This research funding program is intended to support Aboriginal and Torres Strait Islander people to develop their careers as researchers across the social sciences.